-Advice for 2011 (NASCO CNL(11)
+Advice for 2012 to 2015 from ICES to NASCO (NASCO CNL(11)

-On the basis of the MSY approach, ICES advises that fishing should only take place on maturing 1SW salmon and non-maturing 1SW salmon from rivers where stocks have been shown to be at full reproductive capacity.
-Furthermore, due to the different status of individual stocks within the stock complex, mixed-stock fisheries present particular threats to stock status.
-The management of a fishery should ideally be based on the status of all stocks exploited in the fishery.
+On the basis of the MSY approach, ICES advises that fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
+Furthermore, because of the different status of individual stocks within stock complexes, mixed-stock fisheries present particular threats.
+The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery.